Can you wear glasses in a passport photo?

 How Glasses Rules Differ by Country

 This rule varies meaningfully enough that a single blanket statement would be misleading.
-Here's what's currently published by the major issuing authorities:
+Here's what's currently published by the major issuing authorities, with each authority's own page linked so you can verify before applying:

 |---|---|---|---|

 Rows are limited to countries with clearly published, verifiable current guidance.
-If your country isn't listed here, check its official passport authority page directly rather than assuming it matches a neighboring country.
+If your country isn't listed here, check its official passport authority page directly rather than assuming it matches a neighbouring country — the full set of national standards is indexed in our passport photo requirements by country hub.

 Why This Rule Exists